 My project aims at investigating and explaining the recent changes in body size and shape of Alpine swifts (Tachymarptis melba) and assessing the short- and long-term effects of these changes.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 101025938, project name CLIMGROWTH.
 Link to the official page official page.

 In my free time, you can probably find me hiking in a nice forest or up a mountain, watching birds and other animals, or relaxing in the sun while reading a book.
+Random news and chats on Twitter and GitHub.

 Ph.D. in Biology, 2020